peteratseneca/dps907fall2016/Templates_and_solutions/README.md

 Copy the zip file to the following folder.
 Do NOT un-zip the file - leave it as-is:
 %userprofile%\Documents\Visual Studio 2015\Templates\ProjectTemplates\Visual C#\Web

-**ExampleSolutionForAssignment1**

-Example solution for Assignment 1.
-Implements the specifications, and best practices.

-In Visual Studio, look at the Task List, and go through the comment tokens.

-**AssociationsIntro**

-Shows how to handle associated data in a web service, for a one-to-many association.

-Features:
-* Employee (one) to Customer (many)
-* Get one, and include associated object(s)
-* Add new, for the dependent end (e.g. Customer, which requires an Employee identifier)

-**ExampleSolutionForAssignment2**

-Example solution for Assignment 2.
-Implements the specifications, and best practices.

-In Visual Studio, look at the Task List, and go through the comment tokens.